2016 Serbian local elections: Niš

 Results of the election for the City Assembly of Niš:

 Darko Bulatović of the Progressive Party was chosen as mayor following the election, with the support of forty-six delegates.

+Momir Stojanović was elected from the lead position on the Honestly for Niš list.
+He was technically a member of the Serbian Progressive Party at the time of the election, but he resigned from the party later in the year.

 Niš: Crveni Krst

 Results of the election for the Municipal Assembly of Crveni Krst:

 Incumbent mayor Miroslav Milutinović of the Progressive Party was confirmed in office for another term, by a unanimous vote of the delegates present.

 Niš: Medijana

 Results of the election for the Municipal Assembly of Medijana:

 Milan Krstić of the Progressive Party was chosen as mayor after the election.
-The government was formed by the Progressives, the Socialists, and the "Sincerely for Niš" group.
+The government was formed by the Progressives, the Socialists, and the "Honestly for Niš" group.
 Krstić resigned in September 2017 and was replaced by Nebojša Kocić, who had previously left the Democratic Party to join the Progressives.

 Niš: Niška Banja

 Results of the election for the Municipal Assembly of Niška Banja:

 Dejan Jovanović of the Progressive Party was chosen as mayor after the election.